fredybustos/html-shortcuts-react-vscode/README.md

 this is the best vscode snippets.
 A shortcuts html from react developer. you can write and autocomplete with **tab** html tags, because sometimes it does not work emmet correctly.

+* if you want to collaborate with the plugin, all snippets begin with letter `r`

 # Tags for html
 tags for use with **tab**.